spotlightpa/poor-richard/content/news/2026-05-19-SPLELEXDISPATCH0526.md

 +++
-authors = ["Kate Huangpu", "Jaxon White"] blurb = "With control of the legislature in play, primary voters are choosing the House and Senate candidates they want to send to the general." byline = "Kate Huangpu and Jaxon White of Spotlight PA" description = "With control of the PA legislature in play, primary voters are choosing the House and Senate candidates they want to send to the general." draft = false feed-exclude = false
+authors = ["Stephen Caruso", "Kate Huangpu", "Jaxon White"] blurb = "With control of the legislature in play, primary voters are choosing the House and Senate candidates they want to send to the general." byline = "Stephen Caruso, Kate Huangpu, and Jaxon White of Spotlight PA" description = "With control of the PA legislature in play, primary voters are choosing the House and Senate candidates they want to send to the general." draft = false feed-exclude = false